RCScale logo

 • Place both front wheels on the scale platform.

 • Level the rear wheels using blocks or shims of equal height to match the scale platform height.
-This ensures the car sits level and provides the most accurate measurement.

 3